 What does a Shop Foreman do?

 A Shop Foreman oversees the daily operations of a repair shop.
-This role involves managing staff, ensuring that all vehicles are repaired correctly, and maintaining a clean and organized workspace.
-The Shop Foreman coordinates with other departments to ensure that all work is completed on time and within budget.
-They also handle scheduling, inventory management, and customer service.
+This role involves managing staff, ensuring that all vehicles are repaired correctly and efficiently.
+The Shop Foreman coordinates with mechanics to prioritize tasks and maintain a smooth workflow.
+They also handle scheduling and inventory management to ensure that parts and tools are always available when needed.

 How to become a Shop Foreman?